TayTay73/EES/Warehouse Ops training how-to.md

 >Don't forget to add any instructors or helpers to your attendee list to make room reservations.

 - [ ] 1.
 Email Hotel with attendee list to create reservations of actual number of rooms
-    * If attendees request their own room.
+  - If attendees request their own room.
       >Be sure to have a confirmation from store manager.
 The cost comes from their store.
 - [ ] 2.
+Start the process of creating a contract with the hotel
+    >Not using contracts to receive a company rate?
+It may be beneficial to do set this up.
-Save the confirmation and place confirmation numbers on Attendee excel.
+- [ ] 3.
+Save the confirmation and place confirmation numbers on Attendee excel for future use.

 - [ ] Finished